 For more information on revolving credit facilities please see Corporate loans: the basics.

-What are the disadvantages of bridge financing?
+What are the disadvantages of bridging loans?

 Due to the additional risk of bridge loans, banks will generally charge a higher rate of interest on a bridging facility than on longer-term forms of finance.
 The terms of a bridging loan tend to be more restrictive and place more obligations on a borrower than longer-term loans.

-What is an equity bridge facility?
+What's an equity bridge facility?

 An equity bridge facility is a loan provided to private equity funds to finance the difference between contributions coming from the private equity fund and those due from investor capital contributions to fund an acquisition.
 In other words, the bridge facility bridges the gap between a fund’s own contributions and those it expects to receive from investors.
 The money advanced to the fund will then be reimbursed by the limited partners of the fund when they make their capital contributions.